turingschool/md_launch_curriculum/Mod2/Labs/Week4/IntroToOrm.md

 );
 ```
 <!-- This isn't great, but I like the idea of students still having their library db as a reference.
 Very open to other ideas! -->
-Note: If you already have a Library database, I recommend renaming it to something like 'Library_old' so that you can create a fresh Library database.
+Note: If you already have a Library database, I recommend naming this new database something like `Library_orm` so that you can keep your old database as a reference.

 As you're creating your database, follow the same steps we went through in the lesson.

+// Complete steps 1-2 once
 1. Create New Project
 2. Install Entity Framework

+// Loops steps 3-6 for each change to your database.
+For example, every time you add a new class.

 3. Build our Class/Classes
 4. Build our Context
 5. Create a Migration